 Hydrocodone is usually combined with other analgesics, usually acetaminophen or ibuprofen.
 Both acetaminophen and ibuprofen are over-the-counter painkillers that do not require a doctor’s prescription.
 These are typically indicated for mild to moderate pain.
 While both OTC painkillers are not addicting, they do create other health problems especially if taken for a significantly longer period of time or in substantially larger doses.

 Individuals who misuse hydrocodone generally use the drug not according to its recommended route and dosage.
-For example, instead of taking the drug via the oral route as a tablet, they crush the pill and snort the powder or dilute it in sterile water for injection to be injected directly into the vein.
+For example, instead of taking the drug via the oral route as a tablet, they crush the pill and snort the powder or dilute it in sterile water for injection directly into the vein.
 Because of the dangers of misuse, abuse, and addiction, hydrocodone combination formulations have been reclassified as Schedule II controlled substances from Schedule III.

 Effects of Hydrocodone Abuse